FHA loan requirements

 FHA mortgage loans, which are insured by the Federal Housing Administration, allow down payments as low as 3.5% and have no minimum or maximum income requirements for borrowers.
 But there are other guidelines that must be met.

 You'll need to show a credit score of at least 500.
 If you haven’t seen your score lately, it's very easy these days to get a peek at your credit score for free.

 You must have a credit score of 580 or higher to make the minimum 3.5% down payment.
 If your score is lower, you’ll need to put 10% down.

 Your debt-to-income — or DTI — ratio must be 50% or less.
 A DTI ratio is a tool lenders use to determine whether they believe you can manage a mortgage payment in addition to your existing debts.

 That last one gets tricky when a borrower has outstanding student loans.

-Why student loans can get you turned down for an FHA loan
+Why student loan debt could get you turned down for an FHA loan

 Say you have $100,000 in student debt but you’re on an income-driven repayment plan and are paying only $200 per month on your loan.